PatrickEslick/SampleQ/README.md

 1. Type the location number for your site
 2. Select the date range you are interested in
 3. Adjust the slider to the maximum gap (in hours) between which you would like to interpolate.
 For example, if the slider is set at 4, but there is a gap in discharge of 5 hours around a sample time, no value will be given.
+4. Select the method used to merge the sample times with the discharge and gage height data.
+By default, the app will interpolate between the two closest points.
+The other option is to simply use the closest time series point to each sample time.
-4. Click "Get data", a message will appear in the lower right corner indicating that the app is working.
+5. Click "Get data", a message will appear in the lower right corner indicating that the app is working.
 If something doesn't work, you will see an error message there.
 If everything works correctly, you will see a preview of the data.
-5. To download the data to a csv file, click "Download" a
+6. To download the data to a csv file, click "Download" a